 You are not alone

-The corona crisis has affected us all.
-This means that our lives have changed and have perhaps become more difficult than normal.
-That is why DIGNITY, with the support of TrygFonden, has created this site where you will find exercises and tools to help you unwind and activate your body.
+With the support of TrygFonden, DIGNITY has created this site where you will find exercises and tools to help you unwind and activate your body.

 Life in a foreign country

 Migrating or having to flee from another country is a difficult journey.
 That is because migrants often miss their culture, their language and the neighborhood they once knew while simultaneously having to get to know a new country, learn a new language and integrate into a new culture.

 When someone has been a victim of or a witness to traumatic events such as torture, abuse, war or other violent experiences, developing a stress-related condition called post-traumatic stress disorder – PTSD – is normal..